What is a HVAC multi meter?

 A HVAC multi meter is very similar to a standard multipurpose multi meter except the ranges it can read are set much higher and lower then a average multi meter.
 Also a HVAC multi meter is built more sturdy then a multi meter that would be used in a office building for example, since it will be used outside on roofs, under houses, and in all manner of weather.

 For these reasons A HVAC multi meters are much more expensive than a standard meter.
-Beside ruggedness here are the basic differences between a standard and HVAC meter.
+Beside ruggedness here are the basic differences between a

 1…The voltage range: most HVAC meters need to read high voltages at least 600 volts AC and 300 volts DC and needs to read the voltage down to 1 Milli volt increments.